sanjsingh07/Domi-chain/docs/src/running-validator/validator-stake.md

 depending on active stake and the size of your stake.

-Note that a stake account may only be used once, so after deactivation, use the cli's `withdraw-stake` command to recover the previously staked lamports.
+Note that a stake account may only be used once, so after deactivation, use the cli's `withdraw-stake` command to recover the previously staked tock.